official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/vol-2-section-3-5.md

 the existence of nuclear weapons or any weapons of mass destruction in Iraq and we have not received from our partners such information as yet.

-144 Letter Davies to Manning, 8 October 2002, ‘Prime Minister’s Visit to Russia, 10‑11 October 2002’.
+[^144]: Letter Davies to Manning, 8 October 2002, ‘Prime Minister’s Visit to Russia, 10‑11 October 2002’.
-145 Letter Manning to McDonald, 12 October 2002, ‘The Prime Minister’s visit to Moscow on 10/11
+[^145]: Letter Manning to McDonald, 12 October 2002, ‘The Prime Minister’s visit to Moscow on 10/11
-October: Iraq’.
-146 The Guardian, 11 October 2002, Russian rebuff for Blair over Iraq.
+[^146]: The Guardian, 11 October 2002, Russian rebuff for Blair over Iraq.

 276

-The Report of the Iraq Inquiry“This fact has also been supported by the information dispatched by the CIA to the US Congress.
+“This fact has also been supported by the information dispatched by the CIA to the US Congress.

 “We do have apprehensions that such weapons might exist on the territory of Iraq